2BitWizard/GB_Mini_Camera/README.md

 ## Acknowledgements
 - [Andreas Hahn](https://github.com/HerrZatacke) and [Mraulio](https://github.com/Mraulio) for helping me to complete this fork with relevant informations excavated from that fucking information black hole that is Discord.
 - [2BitWizard](https://github.com/2BitWizard), original author, for bringing the project to fruition.
 Thanks also for sending me some early prototypes for testing.
+Go [here](https://disboard.org/fr/server/568464159050694666) to discuss with him directly.
 - [2BitToy](https://ko-fi.com/2bittoy/) for his great/neat camera mods.